pratikparija93/Instacart-Market-Basket-Analysis/README.md

 # Advances-In-Data-Science

-Instacart Market Basket Analysis
+Instacart Market Basket Analysis: This project is about predicying the likelihood of customer reordering a previously purchased product from the online grocery store called Instacasrt.

-In order to run my project you need to run the notebooks in the following sequence:
+In order to run the project you need to run the notebooks in the following sequence:

 Run Market Basket Analysis.ipynb